wp-plugins/subscriptiondna/readme.txt

 Currently, our intelligent monthly pricing is tiered, based primarily on number of subscribers and your average cost of service.
 We will also entertain percent or flat fee per transaction payment models.
 We may negotiate with you to find a mutually agreeable cost.
 We grow as you grow.

 = We want to keep our content on our own servers so we have more control.
 Is this possible? = Yes.
-This is a great benefit and the most common scenario.
+This is a great benefit and the suggested method.
 You continue to manage your content on your site.
 We provide various integration hooks to authenticate and track your subscribers remotely.

 = How simple or complex is the integration of your service?
 How long does it normally take? = Integration can be as simple or complex as you need it to be - meaning, as you further customize your subscriber's experience, more programming integration time and skills may be required.
 A simple integration which requires basic experience can take as little as 3-5 days.
 More complex integration will take longer, perhaps weeks as you wish to build a complete custom interface using our flexible API.
 We admit we've have had very successful clients with large subscriber bases that have taken 3-5 months to fully integrate and test before deploying - a testament to the power of our platform.